 A property’s location and year of purchase influence a homeowner’s equity position.
-This interactive map examines this connection by comparing county-level median home prices as of the third quarter of 2012 to previous years.
-For example, select a year on the timeline and a green color indicates that prices in that county in 2012 Q3 are higher than those in the selected year; similarly, counties with lower prices are colored dark grey.
+This interactive map examines this connection by comparing county-level median home prices as of the first quarter of 2013 to previous years.
+For example, select a year on the timeline and a green color indicates that prices in that county in 2013 Q1 are higher than those in the selected year; similarly, counties with lower prices are colored dark grey.

 Ratio of median household income to qualifying income

 One way to assess home affordability is to compare a borrower’s actual income to the income required to qualify for a mortgage.
 Given a home’s price, lenders qualify homebuyers with incomes that result in debt-to-income (DTI) ratios—the percent of monthly gross income used to cover housing costs—between .25 and .35.
 The closer a homebuyer’s actual income is to the qualifying income, the more affordable housing is deemed to be.
 To illustrate this connection, we graph the ratio of median household income to qualifying income.
 Values above zero indicate higher affordability.
 For example, a ratio of 0.1 indicates that the median income is 10 percent higher than the qualifying income.